Pyroluria or Pyrrole Disorder

 Pyroluria is easily treated in part by restoring vitamin B6 and zinc through supplementation.The active form of Vitamin B6 (Pyridoxine) is known as Pyridoxyl-5-phosphate and is considered more effective in many cases although we often use a combination of both.
-Zinc picolinate is the prefered form of zinc as it possesses the highest bioavailability of the various forms of zinc available.
-Other nutrients may assist and include niacinamide, biotin, pantothenic acid, manganese, vitamins C and E. Food sources and nutritional supplements containing copper and red/yellow food dyes should be avoided.
+Zinc picolinate is the preferred form of zinc as it possesses the highest bioavailability of the various forms of zinc available.
+Other nutrients may assist and include niacinamide (B3), biotin, pantothenic acid (B5), manganese, vitamins C and E. Food sources and nutritional supplements containing copper and red/yellow food dyes should be avoided.

 People with mild-moderate pyroluria usually have a fairly rapid response to treatment if no other chemical imbalances are present.
 People with severe pyroluria usually require several weeks before progress is seen and improvement may be gradual over 3 – 12 months.
 Features of pyroluria usually recur within 2 – 4 weeks if the nutritional program is stopped.
 Thus, the need for treatment is indefinite.

 Our laboratory produces a range of KPU caps, transdermal creams and sublingual lozenges.
-These are all available online once you log into the members section of this website.
-We can tailor make a KPU supplement to suit your needs.
+These are all available online from our lab.
+To order you must register for an online consultation which is free or alternatively contact us.
+We can also tailor make a specific KPU supplement to suit your needs.
 We can add biotin, vitamin C, etc or change the doses according to your requirements.
 Contact us for details.

 Alternatively if you think you may have pyroluria seek advice from a practitioner for who has undertaken training at Outreach Programs led by Dr Walsh in vitamin therapies according to Prof. Pfeiffer’s protocols.
-Click here for a list of doctors .
 To download a biomedical prescription form click below: